Some days it seems like you step outside into a thick cloud of pollen, ragweed, or even worse, mold. Hello, seasonal allergies!

 - Flea and tick preventative.
 Ensure your best friend’s skin won’t be irritated by fleas.

 - Anti-itch sprays or creams.
 Topical treatments will provide temporary relief, giving your pet a break from all that scratching.
-Only use products that are made for pets, as products marketed for humans may be ineffective or toxic to our furry friends.
+Only use products that are made for pets, as products marketed for humans may be ineffective or toxic to your furry friend.

 - Baths.
 If your pet likes baths, you’re lucky.
 If they aren’t a fan, get those treats ready.
 Baths remove allergens or pollen on your pet’s skin, relieving symptoms and soothing skin.
+Look for shampoos containing oatmeal, which helps to moisturize skin, ease itching, and minimize inflammation.
 Again, only use shampoos and soaps made for pets.
 Animals and humans have a different pH level, so products made for people can cause additional irritation to pets.

 - Fatty acid supplements.
 Omega fatty acids found in many fish oil supplements are another way to relieve itchy skin or prevent skin infection.
-Plus, they’ll help your pet’s coat feel soft and strong.
+Plus, they’ll help strengthen and soften your pet’s coat.

 - Local honey.
 This tip is strictly for dog owners.
 Local honey is often made from the same pollen that causes seasonal allergies.
 The idea is that by ingesting the honey, you or your dog will become more accustomed to the pollen.
 As a result, your allergies will be less bothersome.
 According to the Mayo Clinic, these results haven’t been consistently duplicated in clinical studies.
 Thankfully, honey is a sweet treat for both you and your dog, so it can’t hurt to try.